Leucadendron strobilinum

-This dioecious Tree has male and female parts on different plants + may reach 3m high but is often a shrub.
+This dioecious Tree may reach 3m high but is often a shrub.
 Stems have ring-like leaf scars.
-Mature, simple, leathery elliptic Leaves are hairless.
-The red & recurved involucre does not hide the Flowerhead.
+Mature, simple, leathery, elliptic Leaves become hairless & lack a pedicel.
+The red & recurved involucre does not hide the ovoid Flowerhead.
 Flowers: male-4 stamens, no filaments.
-Female: single pistil has 1 ovule with pollen presenter.
-Fruits: in a cone-head + flat, wind dispersed winged seeds.
+Female: single pistil superior ovary with 1 ovule and pollen presenter.
+Fruits: in a cone-head with flat post fire wind dispersed winged seeds.

 Description